Skip to Main Content

 Bruges attracts visitors year-round, but the city's character shifts meaningfully by season.
 The shoulder months of April, May, September, and October offer the canal views without the summer footfall that can turn the Markt into a near-continuous queue.
 The Dijver itself hosts an antiques and book market on weekends from spring through autumn, placing the hotel's address inside a recurring local event rather than just a scenic stretch of water.
 Winter in Bruges is a different proposition again: the Christmas market on the Markt draws its own crowd, and the city's medieval architecture reads differently under low northern light.

 Guests approaching from Brussels typically travel by train to Bruges station, roughly 55 minutes from Brussels-Midi, then move into the centre by taxi or on foot.
 The station is about 1.5 kilometres from the Dijver, manageable on foot with light luggage.
 Those travelling from further afield will route through Brussels or Ghent.
-The hotel's booking details are not published in our database at time of writing; prospective guests should confirm current availability and room rates directly through the hotel's own channels or through the EP Club Bruges guide for updated property information.
+Prospective guests should confirm current availability and room rates directly through the hotel's own channels.

 For Belgium's wider small-luxury market context, the country has produced a number of compelling boutique addresses beyond its major cities: Domaine La Butte aux Bois in Lanaken and Kasteel van Ordingen in Sint-Truiden represent the country's château and estate tier.
 In Brussels, the range runs from Corinthia Grand Hotel Astoria at the grand-hotel end to Le Louise Hotel Brussels in the Ixelles quarter.
 Hotel de Tuilerieën belongs to none of those categories.
 It is a Bruges-specific proposition, grounded in a specific building on a specific canal.